UID Labels and Labeling Simplified

 Every defense contractor that supplies assets to the Department of Defense which meet the program’s requirements are responsible for labeling their products.
 The Department of Defense uses the UID labels to track the value of an asset, its location, quantity, and its current state.

-What are UID Label requirements?
+What are UID Label (UID Tag) requirements?

 1. Mission critical, controlled or serially controlled assets